Spacerocket007/Steam-Auto-Shutdown/README.md

 # Steam-Auto-Shutdown

-This is a very simple program to shutdown your computer after steam downloads finish.
+This is a very simple and lightweight program to shutdown your computer after steam downloads finish.
 Unlike any other program, this one detects downloading files instead of checking for internet connection.
-This way if your connection fails, your computer won't shutdown.
 Works both on Windows 10 and Linux (Ubuntu 21.04 tested)

 ------